DATA-BACKED GUIDE · UPDATED JULY 2026

 Should fascias, soffits and guttering be replaced at the same time?

 Usually yes.
 They sit right next to each other along the roofline and share the same access, so replacing them together saves paying for scaffold or a tower more than once.
-The real prices below mostly reflect combined jobs for that reason.
+The real prices on this page mostly reflect combined jobs for that reason, so a quote for guttering alone will not sit neatly against them.

 What is a cap-over and is it worth it?

 A cap-over fixes new uPVC over your existing fascia rather than stripping it back to the timber.
-It is cheaper and quicker, but it hides any rot underneath.
-If the old boards are sound it can be fine, but a full replacement is the safer long-term choice.
+It is cheaper and quicker, but it hides any rot underneath rather than fixing it.
+If the old boards are genuinely sound it can be a reasonable shortcut, but a full replacement is the safer long-term choice and the only way to know what state the timber is really in.

 Why might my quote go up once work starts?

 Because rot is only visible once the old boards come off.
-If water has been getting in behind failing guttering, the roof edge may need repair before the new parts go on.
-A good installer will flag this risk before starting rather than spring it on you.
+If water has been getting in behind failing guttering for a while, the roof edge or timber underneath may need repair before the new parts go on.
+A good installer will flag this as a possibility before starting and agree a rate for any extra work, rather than spring a bigger bill on you at the end.